-There are a few different ways it could look.
+There are a few different ways it could work.
 It might look at the other sorts of sites you visit to try and guess your age.

-BOUNCER: It says here you watch a lot of BTN.
+BOUNCER: Stop, it says here you watch a lot of BTN.
 Are you a school kid?

-Or it might check your age against other accounts you have, like social media.
+Or it might check your age against other accounts you have like social media.